Electric motor failure

 Second, formalize your documentation and reporting so it’s easy to get all the information about a particular motor to the people that need it.

-Third, make your motor repair and replace decisions using an industry-accepted decision tree to standardize and speed up your process.
+Third, make your motor repair and replace decisions using an industry-accepted decision tree or online decision tool to standardize and speed up your process.

 Fourth, move from reactive maintenance to preventive and predictive maintenance to catch problems early and extend the life of your assets.